crewAIInc/crewAI/README.md

 print(result)
 ```

-In addition to the sequential process, you can use the hierarchical process, which automatically assigns a manager to the defined crew to properly coordinate the planning and execution of tasks through delegation and validation of results.
+In addition to the sequential process, you can use the hierarchical process to automatically assign a manager agent to a crew.
+The manager's responsibility is to properly coordinate the planning and execution of tasks through delegation and validation of results.
 [See more about the processes here](https://docs.crewai.com/core-concepts/Processes/).

 ## Key Features

 - **Role-Based Agent Design**: Customize agents with specific roles, goals, and tools.
-- **Autonomous Inter-Agent Delegation**: Agents can autonomously delegate tasks and inquire amongst themselves, enhancing problem-solving efficiency.
+- **Autonomous Inter-Agent Delegation**: Agents can be configured to autonomously delegate tasks and inquire amongst themselves, enhancing problem-solving efficiency.
 - **Flexible Task Management**: Define tasks with customizable tools and assign them to agents dynamically.
-- **Processes Driven**: Currently only supports `sequential` task execution and `hierarchical` processes, but more complex processes like consensual and autonomous are being worked on.
+- **Processes Driven**: Currently supports `sequential` task execution and `hierarchical` processes.
+More complex processes like consensual and autonomous are being worked on.
 - **Save output as file**: Save the output of individual tasks as a file, so you can use it later.
-- **Parse output as Pydantic or Json**: Parse the output of individual tasks as a Pydantic model or as a Json if you want to.
+- **Parse output as Pydantic or JSON**: Parse the output of individual tasks as a Pydantic model or as JSON if you want to.
-- **Works with Open Source Models**: Run your crew using Open AI or open source models refer to the [Connect crewAI to LLMs](https://docs.crewai.com/how-to/LLM-Connections/) page for details on configuring your agents' connections to models, even ones running locally!
+- **Works with Open Source Models**: Run your crew using OpenAI or open source models.
+Refer to the [Connect crewAI to LLMs](https://docs.crewai.com/how-to/LLM-Connections/) page for details on configuring your agents' connections to models - even locally running models!

 ![CrewAI Mind Map](./docs/crewAI-mindmap.png "CrewAI Mind Map")